-Should Losing Von Miller Impact How You Bet On The Denver Broncos?
+Should Losing Von Miller Impact Bets On The Denver Broncos?

 The Denver Broncos have not been a great team since Peyton Manning decided to hang up his cleats after the 2015 season.
 But with the emergence of Drew Lock at quarterback last season, Broncos fans have reason to be hopeful heading into 2020.